 Are Car Accident Settlements Public Record?

-What it Means if a Settlement is Public Record
+What It Means If a Settlement is Public Record

-Both the courts and government agencies file all documents in public record databases, so should your personal injury case go to court, all information pertaining to the case would be made public record.
-Monetary details of the settlement figure, transcripts of arguments and testimonies, and intimate details about the nature of your injuries are immortalized and accessible by all.
+Both the courts and government agencies file documents in public record databases, so should your personal injury case go to court, all information pertaining to the case would be made public record.
+Details of the settlement figure, transcripts of arguments and testimonies, and intimate details about the nature of your injuries are immortalized and accessible by all.
 So, it’s no surprise that people want to know whether this information will be public or not.